underway2014/DBA/README.md

 With everyone’s collective effort, we hope to make this tool an even more complete and robust solution.
 We truly look forward to your participation and support!

+## Features
+- Cross platform
+- Database Editing
+- Database backup and recovery
+- Support dark color mode
+- Excel data export

 ## Download

 You can download prebuilt binaries from <a href="https://github.com/underway2014/DBA/releases">GitHub releases</a>.

 ## Screenshot